AndreiDegtiarev/WebSharper.Community.JSTree/README.md

 # WebSharper.Community.JSTree
-Tree view control jstree.js extension for WebSharper
+WebSharper extension for javascript tree view control jstree.js

+# Documentation and samples

+Look at Client.Main() in WebSharper.Community.JSTree.Sample to see how to use plugin.